-Cast away stereotypes.
-Invercargill’s inner city streets are lined with bikes of all pursuasion: vintage, touring, choppers, classics, hogs, cruisers, sport, dirt bikes.
+Castaway stereotypes.
+Invercargill’s inner city streets are lined with bikes of all persuasion: vintage, touring, choppers, classics, hogs, cruisers, sport, and dirt bikes.

 The Burt Munro Challenge is what you make it.
-Camp at the rally site (the Saturday night party goes good), book a motel or a hotel, or a luxury B&B. Whatever spins your wheels.
-Likewise with the events.
+Camp at the rally site (the Saturday night party goes good), book a motel, hotel, or a luxury B&B. Whatever spins your wheels, likewise with the events.
 Design your own good time.

 Bluff’s Hill Climb is a visceral experience.
 Tensions are high.
 The smell of the exhaust, the scream of the engines, the heat of the machines as they rush past.
 Spectators will riders on as they wrench and weave their way to the summit.
 Most make it.

 Later on in your day, marvel at the sight of twilight drag racers streaking down the Teretonga Park straight at speeds in excess of 250kph.

 Stepping onto Oreti Beach’s long emptiness, where Burt once opened the throttle, is a raw and awe-inspiring experience.

 There’s something otherwordly watching dirt bikes tear up and down the mile-long circuit from your sand-dune grandstand possie as oystercatchers split open tuatua shells on the low-tide mark.
 Unique?
 You betcha.

 Teretonga Park has hosted Superbike, V8 and Formula 1 legends, and now it’s your turn.

 You can have a crack at the Have-a-Go day or register for the Saturday sprint races.
 There are few experiences that come near the G-Force thrill of a lap or two of the world’s southernmost FIA-approved motor racing circuit.